The costume shop works on hats for the toy soldiers in Babes in Toyland

 Minimizing Exposure

-What to do if someone is ill or has had a recent exposure to illness
+What to do if someone is ill or has had a recent exposure to illness:

-Stay home if you feel ill or have any symptoms, including but not limited to fever, muscle aches, shortness of breath, difficulty breathing, loss of taste or smell, or gastrointestinal distress, skin rashes that are not explained by eczema, psoriasis, or contact dermatitis.
+This includes, but is not limited to: fever, muscle aches, shortness of breath, difficulty breathing, loss of taste or smell, gastrointestinal distress, or skin rashes that are not explained by eczema/psoriasis/contact dermatitis.

 Questions?